 Whether you’re planning to spread it on toast, use it to top Greek yoghurt or porridge, this blackberry jam is perfect.
 It’s quick and easy to make and delicious.

 Have you ever made your own jam?
 I did once when I was 16 or 17.
 I remember it well.
 We had tons of cherries in our garden and I loved nothing more than cherry jam.
 It took me a whole day to make ten jars or so.
 The jam was the best cherry jam I have ever had, but it was a real faff and made an awful lot of mess.

 After a couple of weeks, the jam started getting a thin layer of mould on the top.
 I had sterilised the jars, but with hindsight, I think I had not created a vacuum seal, so bacteria could still get into the jars.
 Although that jam still brings memories of cherry yumminess, I never considered making jam again.
 Until last week, that is.

-Last Tuesday saw my friend Cé and I head to a girly date sans enfants.
+Last Tuesday saw my friend Cé and I head to a child-free day together.
 We were invited to the Good Housekeeping Institute for a preserving course with Ball.
 We made blackberry and lime jam in twenty minutes or so from start to finish.
 Very little mess was involved; with some clever tools I had no idea existed.